 - Ambulatory (serious difficulty walking or climbing stairs)

 - Independent living (difficulty doing errands alone such as visiting a doctor's office or shopping because of a physical, mental, or emotional condition)

 Disabilities are visible and not.
 Being able to offer yoga for a wide variety of abilities is a real skill, and one that is central to yoga philosophy.
-When teaching to ALL abilities we offer several forms of any particular shape and using language that is accessible to all cognitive abilities.
+When teaching to diverse abilities we offer several forms of any particular shape and use language that is accessible to all cognitive abilities.

-We currently offer several weekly classes for ALL abilities with trained teachers.
+We currently offer several weekly classes for diverse abilities with trained teachers.

 In the future we intend on holding Inclusion Classes (welcoming people who present with disabilities and those who don’t to practice together in the same space), developing a YTT for folks with disabilities to be lead and/or assistant instructors (with or without support from non-disabled peers).